Individual travel choices

 The travel choices we make are important for our health, our household finances, our economy and our environment.
 When we can, choosing to walk, cycle, take public transport, car-share and drive low-emission vehicles can all make a big difference.

 Walking and cycling are the cheapest, healthiest and most environmentally-friendly ways of travelling.
 Particularly in towns, they are also often the quickest way of getting around.
 For more information on active travel information and contacts, please visit the Walking and Cycling web page.

-For more information on public transport in West Lothian generally, please visit the Public Transport web pages.
+For more information on public transport in West Lothian generally, please visit the Passenger Transport web pages.

 Car sharing and car-free living

 Car sharing is a friendly and economic way of travelling where public transport is not the most practicable option.
 It is easy too!
-Simply register for free with TripShare West Lothian.
+Simply register for free with TripShare West Lothian (opens new window) .
 For more information on car sharing, please visit the Car Sharing Scheme web page.

 Low emission vehicles

 Use of electric or plug-in vehicles is growing across Scotland and West Lothian.
 Grants and subsidies are available to help with the cost, both for vehicles and charging infrastructure.
-For more details, visit Energy Savings Trust Electric Vehicles.
-For a map of electric vehicle charging points in West Lothian, search by location on Charge Your Car.
+For more details, visit Energy Savings Trust Electric Vehicles (opens new window) .

 Smarter choices for individuals - 10 things you can try.......